 - 2014, Pennsylvania: $847,362 Verdict – As the plaintiff was exiting her apartment when she slipped and fell on icy steps.
 She sued the property owner, claiming that they negligently maintained the steps by failing to remove snow and freezing rain.
 The plaintiff alleged that the defendants failed to inspect the property over the previous night, which led to the hazardous condition.
 She suffered an ankle fracture, which required the implementation of screws in her ankle, leading to arthritis.
 She also alleged that her ability to stand was compromised.

-- 2014, Pennsylvania: $225,000 Settlement – The plaintiff was crossing a street when she stepped in an uneven asphalt patch.
+- 2014, Pennsylvania: $225,000 Settlement – The plaintiff was crossing a street at a crosswalk when she stepped in an uneven asphalt patch.
 This caused her ankle to roll, leading to a fracture.
 She sued the city, alleging that they failed to maintain a dangerous condition.
 She had to receive surgery, where two screws were implanted in her ankle.
 The plaintiff had to undergo physical therapy and claimed that she suffers pain and swelling during prolonged periods of standing.
 The defense claimed that the alleged injuries were fully healed.
 Still, the parties reached a pretrial settlement.

 - 2014, Virginia: $2,000,000 Verdict – The plaintiff was a 59-year-old shipyard worker who slipped and fell on a patch of black ice while taking his car in for service.
-He sued the dealership, alleging that they failed to maintain a lesser-used sidewalk and that they knew that it commonly ices over.
+He sued the dealership, alleging that they failed to maintain a lesser-used sidewalk and that they knew that it commonly iced over.
 He suffered an ankle fracture and claimed that the injury aggravated a pre-existing back injury.
 He had to receive surgery to repair his ankle and additional surgery to alleviate back pain.
 The defendants claimed that he had previously inquired about the back surgery prior to the fall.
 The jury awarded him $2,000,000.

 - 2010, North Carolina: $10,397,291 Verdict – The plaintiff was interested in purchasing a new boat.
 While on a demonstration with a boat salesman, the boat hit choppy waters causing the plaintiff to be thrown up and down in the boat.
 He fractured both ankles, one of which required surgery.
 The plaintiff claimed that the defendant was operating the boat at unsafe speeds given the choppiness of the water.
 He sued the boat operator and the marina and received a $10,397,291 judgment.
 This case underscores the impact on the amount of the verdict a good lost wage claim can make.
 This man was a urologist and most of the damage award accounted for his past and future earnings.